JonathanYiv/micro-reddit/README.md

 The goal of this project is to put into practice modeling data similarly to [Reddit](https://www.reddit.com).

+Take not that there will be no front-end implementation, just a back-end implementation!

 This is a project from [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-with-active-record).

 ## Pre-Project Thoughts

 I have done a lot of reading on relevant material.

 However, it is very difficult to absorb documentation all at once.

 I suppose that's the way it is.

 ### Data Models